imvu/imvu-scripting-docs/README.md

 Outgoing messages, room invites, and other output to your visitors are also rate-limited, to help prevent obstructive amounts of spam.
 No matter what you attempt to do with your script, you should only be able to target current members of the room.
 This means a user can always escape unwanted behavior by simply leaving your room.

 ## Providing Feedback

+You may file an issue against this repository, if you have a github account, or use the creator feedback forums where the experiment was first announced.
+We're eager to hear from our alpha testers about every aspect of the experiment.

+## Footnotes

+1. Voter output is currently disabled for alpha testers, as we discuss the user safety implications.
+The existing polling feature doesn't allow the host to see who voted for what, so there's an implicit anonymity to it.
+We may not want to violate that assumption without clearly communicating it to our users.